-The Vestal Virgins
+The Vestal Virgins of Rome

-The Vestal Virgins were a group of priestesses whose duty was to perform certain rituals in honor of the Roman The most goddess Vesta. important of these rituals was the tending of the sacred fire.
-Vesta was the goddess of the hearth.1 Vesta's sacred fire symbolized the hearth of Rome itself.
+The Vestal Virgins were a group of priestesses whose duty was to perform certain rituals in honor of the Roman goddess Vesta.
+The most important of these rituals was the tending of the sacred fire.
+Vesta was the goddess of the hearth.[1]
+Vesta's sacred fire symbolized the hearth of Rome itself.

 Vestal Virgins were widely respected by the people of Rome.
 Vestals were reserved seats at public events.
 Emperors such as Augustus never failed to mention the Vestals when speaking publicly.
-Politically, the Vestals were able to exercise influence Roman over the This political government. influence particularly was important during a time when women could not vote or hold public office, and were generally kept away from public life.
+Politically, the Vestals were able to exercise influence over the Roman government.
+This political influence was particularly important during a time when women could not vote or hold public office, and were generally kept away from public life.

 According to tradition, the Vestal order was established by Rome's second king, Numa Pompilius (reigned 717-673 BCE).
 The Vestals remained a well-respected order as the Roman Republic was established in 509 BCE, and as Augustus ushered in the age of the Roman Empire after 30 BCE.
-It was not until Christianity dominated Rome
+It was not until Christianity dominated Rome that pagan religious groups (or cults, as they are commonly called), such as the Vestal Virgins, came under threat.